Inferior vena cava filter retrieval is an endovascular procedure whereby a previously placed inferior vena cava (IVC) filter is removed.

 - filter legs embedded into the vessel

-- laser ablation sheaths (off label use): A sheath which is advanced over the filter with subsequent ablation of the vessel wall where hyperplastic tissue has formed around the filter legs.
-This approach may increase risk of acute thrombosis
+- laser ablation sheaths (off label use): A sheath that is advanced over the filter with subsequent ablation of the vessel wall where hyperplastic tissue has formed around the filter legs.
+This approach may increase the risk of acute thrombosis

 - filter perforating IVC

-- assessment of potential procedural damage to adjacent structures prior to removal.
+- assessment of potential procedural damage to adjacent structures before removal.

 - extensive thrombus around filter